-5.11.3 0.9.2 (Jan 11, 2012)
+5.12.3 0.9.2 (Jan 11, 2012)

 - prody catdcd command is implemented for concatenating and/or slicing .dcd files.
-See prody catdcd (page 9) for usage examples. - DCDFile can be opened in write or append mode, and coordinate sets can be added using write() method. - getReservedWords () can be used to get a list of words that cannot be used to label user data. - confProDy () function is added for configuring ProDy. - ProDy can optionally backup existing files with .BAK (or another) extension instead of overwriting them.
-This behavior can be activated using confProDy () function.
+See prody catdcd (page 9) for usage examples. - DCDFile can be opened in write or append mode, and coordinate sets can be added using write() method. - getReservedWords () can be used to get a list of words that cannot be used to label user data. - confProDy() function is added for configuring ProDy.